NVIDIA/aistore/docs/cli/object.md

    ais get [command options] BUCKET[/OBJECT_NAME] [OUT_FILE|OUT_DIR|-]

 OPTIONS:
-   --offset value       object read offset; must be used together with '--length'; default formatting: IEC (use '--units' to override)
-   --length value       object read length; default formatting: IEC (use '--units' to override) --checksum           validate checksum
-   --yes, -y            assume 'yes' to all questions --check-cached       check whether a given named object is present in cluster
-                        (applies only to buckets with remote backend)

-   --latest             check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version
-                        from the associated remote bucket;
-                        the option provides operation-level control over object versioning (and version synchronization) without requiring to change the corresponding bucket configuration: 'versioning.validate_warm_get';
-                        see also:
-                          - 'ais show bucket BUCKET versioning'
-                          - 'ais bucket props set BUCKET versioning'
-                          - 'ais ls --check-versions'
-                        supported commands include:
-                          - 'ais cp', 'ais prefetch', 'ais get'

-   --refresh value      interval for continuous monitoring;
-                        valid time units: ns, us (or µs), ms, s (default), m, h --progress           show progress bar(s) and progress of execution in real time --blob-download      utilize built-in blob-downloader (and the corresponding alternative datapath) to read very large remote objects
-   --chunk-size value   chunk size in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units') --num-workers value  number of concurrent blob-downloading workers (readers); system default when omitted or zero (default: 0)
-   --archpath value     extract the specified file from an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4;
-                        see also: '--archregx'
-   --archmime value     expected format (mime type) of an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4;
+   --archive            List archived content (see docs/archive.md for details) --archmime value     Expected format (mime type) of an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4;
-                        especially usable for shards with non-standard extensions --archregx value     prefix, suffix, WebDataset key, or general-purpose regular expression to select possibly multiple matching archived files;
-                        use '--archmode' to specify the "matching mode" (that can be prefix, suffix, WebDataset key, or regex)
-   --archmode value     enumerated "matching mode" that tells aistore how to handle '--archregx', one of:
+                        especially usable for shards with non-standard extensions --archmode value     Enumerated "matching mode" that tells aistore how to handle '--archregx', one of:
                           * regexp - general purpose regular expression;
                           * prefix - matching filename starts with;
                           * suffix - matching filename ends with;
                           * substr - matching filename contains;
-                          * wdskey - WebDataset key, e.g.:
+                          * wdskey - WebDataset key
                         example:
                           given a shard containing (subdir/aaa.jpg, subdir/aaa.json, subdir/bbb.jpg, subdir/bbb.json, ...)
                           and wdskey=subdir/aaa, aistore will match and return (subdir/aaa.jpg, subdir/aaa.json)
+   --archpath value     Extract the specified file from an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4;
+                        see also: '--archregx'
+   --archregx value     Specifies prefix, suffix, substring, WebDataset key, _or_ a general-purpose regular expression
+                        to select possibly multiple matching archived files from a given shard;
+                        is used in combination with '--archmode' ("matching mode") option --blob-download      Utilize built-in blob-downloader (and the corresponding alternative datapath) to read very large remote objects
+   --cached             Get only in-cluster objects - only those objects from the respective remote bucket that are present ("cached")
+   --check-cached       Check whether a given named object is present in cluster
+                        (applies only to buckets with remote backend) --checksum           Validate checksum
-   --extract, -x        extract all files from archive(s) --inventory          list objects using _bucket inventory_ (docs/s3inventory.md); requires s3:// backend; will provide significant performance
+   --chunk-size value   Chunk size in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units') --extract, -x        Extract all files from archive(s) --inv-id value       Bucket inventory ID (optional; by default, we use bucket name as the bucket's inventory ID) --inv-name value     Bucket inventory name (optional; system default name is '.inventory') --inventory          List objects using _bucket inventory_ (docs/s3inventory.md); requires s3:// backend; will provide significant performance
                         boost when used with very large s3 buckets; e.g. usage:
                           1) 'ais ls s3://abc --inventory'
                           2) 'ais ls s3://abc --inventory --paged --prefix=subdir/'
                         (see also: docs/s3inventory.md)
+   --latest             Check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version
+                        from the associated remote bucket;
+                        the option provides operation-level control over object versioning (and version synchronization) without the need to change the corresponding bucket configuration: 'versioning.validate_warm_get';
+                        see also:
+                          - 'ais show bucket BUCKET versioning'
+                          - 'ais bucket props set BUCKET versioning'
+                          - 'ais ls --check-versions'
+                        supported commands include:
+                          - 'ais cp', 'ais prefetch', 'ais get' --length value       Object read length; default formatting: IEC (use '--units' to override) --limit value        The maximum number of objects to list, get, or otherwise handle (0 - unlimited; see also '--max-pages'), e.g.:
+                        - 'ais ls gs://abc/dir --limit 1234 --cached --props size,custom,atime'  - list no more than 1234 objects
+                        - 'ais get gs://abc /dev/null --prefix dir --limit 1234'                 - get --/--
+                        - 'ais scrub gs://abc/dir --limit 1234'                                  - scrub --/-- (default: 0)
+   --num-workers value  Number of concurrent blob-downloading workers (readers); system default when omitted or zero (default: 0)
+   --offset value       Object read offset; must be used together with '--length'; default formatting: IEC (use '--units' to override)
-   --inv-name value     bucket inventory name (optional; system default name is '.inventory') --inv-id value       bucket inventory ID (optional; by default, we use bucket name as the bucket's inventory ID) --prefix value       get objects that start with the specified prefix, e.g.:
+   --prefix value       Get objects with names starting with the specified prefix, e.g.:
                         '--prefix a/b/c' - get objects from the virtual directory a/b/c and objects from the virtual directory a/b that have their names (relative to this directory) starting with 'c';
+                        '--prefix ""' - get entire bucket (all objects) --progress           Show progress bar(s) and progress of execution in real time --refresh value      Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                        valid time units: ns, us (or µs), ms, s (default), m, h --silent             Server-side flag, an indication for aistore _not_ to log assorted errors (e.g., HEAD(object) failures)
+   --skip-lookup        Do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
+                         1) adding remote bucket to aistore without first checking the bucket's accessibility (e.g., to configure the bucket's aistore properties with alternative security profile and/or endpoint)
+                         2) listing public-access Cloud buckets where certain operations (e.g., 'HEAD(bucket)') may be disallowed
-                        '--prefix ""' - get entire bucket (all objects) --cached             get only in-cluster objects - only those objects from a remote bucket that are present ("cached") --archive            list archived content (see docs/archive.md for details) --limit value        maximum number of object names to display (0 - unlimited; see also '--max-pages') e.g.: 'ais ls gs://abc --limit 1234 --cached --props size,custom (default: 0) --units value        show statistics and/or parse command-line specified sizes using one of the following _units of measurement_: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v        verbose output
+   --units value        Show statistics and/or parse command-line specified sizes using one of the following units of measurement:
+                        iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v        Verbose output
-   --silent             server-side flag, an indication for aistore _not_ to log assorted errors (e.g., HEAD(object) failures)
-   --help, -h           show help
+   --yes, -y            Assume 'yes' to all questions --help, -h           Show help
 ```

 ## Save object to local file